Craftsmenship from the City of Aarau in New York

 My sister told me about this, written in a local newspaper, it is taking me back to my Childhood.

 I grew up in this City, Aarau, the capital of the Canton of Aargau, named after the river that flows through it, the Aare river.
-During my school days, I walked by this factory 4x a day, in the morning to school, walking back home for lunch, and then in the afternoon back to school, and then do it all over again late afternoon to go home.
+During my school days, I walked by this factory 4x a day, in the morning to school, walked back home for lunch, and then in the afternoon back to school, and then did it all over again late afternoon to go home.

-As I walked by the factory I was always curious about what was going on behind those big wooden doors, all the banging and noises that came out of there; as the huge glass windows were always open, because of the heat and steam pouring the liquid Bronze, I sometimes climbed up on to the wall trying to peek inside, I always saw men, wearing heavy leather aprons, rushing around back and forth inside, but never really saw a bell being poured.
+As I walked by the factory I was always curious about what was going on behind those big wooden doors, all the banging and noises that came out of there; and the huge glass windows were always open, because of the heat and steam pouring the liquid Bronze, I sometimes climbed up on to the wall trying to peek inside, I always saw men, wearing heavy leather aprons, rushing around back and forth inside, but never really saw a bell being poured.
 Now, reading this article, I am saying to myself “Why didn’t I ever ask to go inside to have a look?”

-On some days I watched Horse Carriages unloading Horsemanure into the walled-in backyard, I knew that they were using the manure to insulate the bell molds, before pouring the Bronze, nowadays they use Sand instead.
+On some days I watched Horse Carriages unloading Horsemanure into the walled-in backyard, I knew that they were using the manure to insulate the bell molds, before pouring the Bronze, nowadays they used Sand instead.
 I do remember the smell in the neighborhood walking by in the morning!
 So, when I saw this story it brought back nice memories from my childhood; and that factory is still running today!

 The Makings of a Piece of Art